 Bonus: CDT section hike

-- Continental Divide National Scenic Trail—Rocky Mountain National Park section (30 miles, 3,500 ft, difficult): Okay, it’s totally my dream to hike the Rocky Mountain National Park section of the CDT.
+- Continental Divide National Scenic Trail—Rocky Mountain National Park section (30 miles, 3,500 ft, difficult): I recently hiked the Rocky Mountain National Park section of the CDT.
 I don’t think thru-hiking the PCT/AT/CDT is necessarily my style (the maddest of props to those who do it), but the idea of combining RMNP hiking with CDT hiking gets me all tingly inside.
-This part of the CDT is well-maintained and, as you’d expect, apparently has stupidly beautiful views the entire damn way.
+This part of the CDT is well-maintained and, as you’d expect, apparently has stupidly beautiful views the entire dang way.

 You can’t go wrong hiking in Rocky Mountain National Park

 I tend to end most of my National Park posts on this note… really, you’re in one of the most epic places on the planet.
 I believe with all my heart natures has something beautiful to offer at every turn.